 By Daniel Wiessner

-Virginia-based Gannett did not immediately respond to a request for comment on Tuesday.
+Lawyers for I.N.S.A. and the UFCW did not immediately respond to requests for comment on Friday.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.